Embracing road warrior mentality why Titans go to KC next

 “It was an easy path,” Vrabel said Monday.
 “They didn’t have to worry about if we were going to be home or anything else.”

-That said, the Titans (11-7) have taken a challenging path trying to become the first sixth seed to reach a Super Bowl since the Green Bay Packers in 2010.
-They knocked off the defending Super Bowl champion in New England and followed up by stunning the team with the team with the NFL’s best record in Baltimore 28-12.
+That said, the Titans (11-7) have taken a challenging path in trying to become the first sixth seed to reach a Super Bowl since the Green Bay Packers in 2010.
+They knocked off the defending Super Bowl champion in New England and followed up by stunning the team with the NFL’s best record in Baltimore 28-12.

 Now they have to go to Kansas City, the No. 2 seed with the 2018 NFL MVP in Patrick Mahomes on Sunday in the franchise’s third AFC championship game since moving to Tennessee, and fifth all time.
 The Titans are 7-3 on the road counting both the regular season and playoffs.